 - Boldly go.
 When it comes to career advancement, wishing doesn’t make it so.
 Your best strategy is to OWN your professional development.
 Staying under the radar is not going to help you move forward.
 In a noisy, competitive, often unfair business world, you will ALWAYS be best served when you commit to taking BOLD action.
 For example:

-- Investing in your skill set; building a strong network; these are actions that get you into the BOLD category.
+- Investing in your skill set and building a strong network are BOLD moves.

 - You might be a “rockstar” in your current work team or organization, but that doesn’t help you when you’re ready for a significant career pivot.
 BOLD action is joining a professional association or chamber of commerce and getting involved/assuming a leadership role.

-- Identifying 10-20 companies that most interest you and implementing a plan to build your network with the hiring managers and key stakeholders in those companies is a BOLD move.
+- Identify a short list of companies that most interest you and implement a plan to build your network with the hiring managers and key stakeholders in those companies.

-- Asking for advice from people in key positions is a BOLD move.
+- Ask for advice from people in key positions.

-- Offering advice and counsel–no matter how busy you are–is a BOLD move.
+- Offer advice and counsel–no matter how busy you are.